Following completion of the steps below, you will sign an enrollment agreement and be ready to register for classes*.

 - Meningococcal Meningitis immunization: New York State Public Health Law Section 2167 requires that all colleges maintain for students either a record of meningococcal meningitis immunization within the last ten years or an acknowledgement of meningococcal disease risks and refusal of immunization signed by the student.

 - Hepatitis B Vaccination: Nursing, Clinical and Administrative Medical Assistant, Clinical Medical Assistant, and Surgical Technologist students are expected to:

 - have completed hepatitis B vaccinations before starting any course with exposure to blood-borne pathogens, OR

 - provide a copy of hepatitis B blood titres OR

 - complete and sign a refusal of further immunization statement.

 Criminal Background Check

-Healthcare employers may restrict access to externships, clinical placements and graduate employment based on the health status of the student or graduate as well as prior criminal history.
+Healthcare employers may restrict access to externships, clinical placements and/or graduate employment based on the health status of the student or graduate, as well as prior criminal history.
 Applicants are required to sign an acknowledgment to this effect upon enrollment.

-There are a number of requirements that are common for externships and clinical placements in hospitals (Nursing, Surgical Technologist, Clinical and Administrative Medical Assistant, Massage Therapy).
+There are a number of requirements that are common for externships and clinical placements (for the Nursing, Surgical Technologist, Clinical and Administrative Medical Assistant, Clinical Medical Assistant, and Massage Therapy programs).
 These requirements should be completed well in advance of the term in which the clinical portion of the curriculum begins and typically include: